Self-Hosting

 CLI Reference

-The tap CLI manages credentials, agents, and roles via SQLite.
-Primarily useful for self-hosted deployments.
-For managed hosting, use the dashboard or admin API.
+The tap CLI manages credentials, agents, and roles for self-hosted deployments.
+For managed hosting, use the dashboard or team API.

-All management commands use --encryption-key (or AGENTSEC_ENCRYPTION_KEY env var) and --db (default ./agentsec.db).
+All management commands use --encryption-key (or the TAP_ENCRYPTION_KEY env var) and connect to the database via POSTGRES_DATABASE_URL.

 tap add